 Rid your windows of buildup and grime by periodically wiping them with a multipurpose towel like The Absorber® Mini.

 Use a high polymer sealant or top-shelf wax to keep dust, grime, and dirt to a minimum.
 Waxing your vehicle every three to four months will provide an extra coat of protection for your automobile.
+If you're curious how often you should wax your car you read more about that here.

 Pad the Floors